kmusiclife/symfony-firebase-auth/README.md

 # Symfony and Firebase Authentication

+Firebase authentication and firestore, a symfony project to build an authentication service with symfony, using the Symfony Security bundle and a local Role integration.

 To get started, just clone the this repository and run below commands:

     git clone https://github.com/kmusiclife/symfony-firebase-auth.git